strata-mvc/strata/docs/controllers.md

 tests/controller/ArtistController.php
 ~~~

 The main use case of Controllers in Wordpress MVC is to replace the need of placing pure code in the top area of a template file.
-Instead of instanciating queries and various variables inside a template file, you should place the code in a controller.
-This biggest advantage, apart from code clarity, is that you gain the abbility to use the same business logic code in mutiple themes as well as improving code testability.
+Instead of instantiating queries and various variables inside a template file, you should place the code in a controller.
+This biggest advantage, apart from code clarity, is that you gain the ability to use the same business logic code in multiple themes as well as improving code testability.

 Controllers may seem like overkill if you only use the regular templating.
 You can achieve similar results by placing the code in a custom `template-customposttype.php` file.
 It's up to you to decide if you need such infrastructure in your project.

- On the other hand, when handling posted data on a Wordpress CMS page or for any other reasons when the page can have a dynamic state, controllers become a great way of speparating your code.
+ On the other hand, when handling posted data on a Wordpress CMS page or for any other reasons when the page can have a dynamic state, controllers become a great way of separating your code.

 Note that no helpers or models are being auto-loaded by the controller.